Dekompilyator/Dekompilyator/README.md

 Hi!
-I am Dekompilyator, 13 year old boy in Ukraine
+I 14 y. old boy from Ukraine.
+I like to mod and decompile games, also make my own projects.

-I mod and decompile games for fun, and make remakes Beta C# unity and python developer
+I also like old phones, and experiments with them.
+Collection that i have: Meizu M5c, Meizu M5s, Sony Ericcson (i forgot his model lol)